steven-hill/Faraway-Frames/README.md

 - Swift concurrency uses the default settings (for Swift 6).
 - Networking with async/await, `URLSession` and `NSCache`.
 - The testing frameworks used are Swift Testing and XCTest, and the project is built with TDD.
+- Includes accessibility support for Dynamic Type, VoiceOver, and text contrast.

 ### API
 - [Studio Ghibli API](https://ghibliapi.vercel.app).